Join the Team!

 Job Description & Specification

 Aid Box Community (ABC) is a Bristol charity that provides hope, love and a sense of belonging to people seeking asylum in Bristol.
 The charity was started 10 years ago on the Refugee camps in France by a local mum and has grown and evolved to support over 5000 people a year through our Free Shop and Welcome Hub, Activity Groups and Trips and Connections Befriending program.
-We have 336 volunteers and a fantastic, small team and we are looking for a Grants and Trusts Fundraiser to join our dedicated team.
-The job is for 2 or 3 days a week, based at the new ABC Hub, St Andrews area, Bristol.
+We have 336 volunteers and a fantastic, small team and we are looking for an Assistant Grants and Trusts Fundraiser to join our dedicated team.
+The job is for 2 days a week and based at the new ABC Hub, St Andrews area, Bristol.

 For full details of the role please read the Job Description and Specification in the link above.

-Location: St Bartholmew’s Parish Hall, Sommerville Road, Bristol, BS6 5BX
+Location: St Bartholomew’s Parish Hall, Sommerville Road, Bristol, BS6 5BX

-Duration of work: 15 hours per week – to be worked over 2 or 3 days Tuesday-Thursday (exact work pattern negotiable).
+Duration of work: 10 hours per week – to be worked over 2 days

 About Aid Box Community